 - We are prohibited from allowing money to become our idol (#1, #2)

-- We may not violate the principle of Sabbath in the pursuit of riches (#4).
+- We may not violate the principle of Sabbath in the pursuit of money (#4).

 - Honoring your parents is directly related to supporting them financially in their old age, not simply respecting them (#5).